Corticomics/rodRefReg/docs/UPDATE_SYSTEM.md

 | 2b — blue-green + migration | v1.3.0 | medium | one installer re-run per device |
 | 2c — apply engine + rollback + UI | v1.4.0 | medium | first version with one-click in-app updates |

-### 13.8 Deferred — Phase 2.5: settings consolidation
+### 13.8 Phase 2.5 — settings consolidation

-`settings.json` today conflates three things that want different homes: secrets (`slack_token`), preferences (`interval`, `num_hats`, …), and domain records (`schedules`, `animals` — already duplicated in the SQLite tables).
-Phase 2a only does the *interim* fix: unify the two write paths into one `settings.json` and stop tracking it in git.
+`settings.json` previously conflated three things that wanted different homes: secrets (`slack_token`), preferences (`interval`, `num_hats`, …), and domain records (`schedules`, `animals` — already duplicated in the SQLite tables).
+Phase 2a only did the *interim* fix: unify the two write paths into one `settings.json` and stop tracking it in git.

-The proper end state — best practice for this project — is **zero general-settings files**:
+Phase 2.5 finished the job — best practice for this project — by giving every category its proper home:

-- preferences + domain data → the SQLite DB (the `system_settings` table already exists), so the update system has a *single* artifact to back up, migrate, and roll back;
+- preferences → the SQLite DB (`system_settings` table); shipped in **Phase 2.5a (v1.5.0)**;
-- the Slack secret → a separate mode-600, gitignored `secrets.json` (or an OS keyring);
+- the Slack secret → a separate mode-0600, gitignored `secrets.json`; shipped in
-- retire `settings.json` and the dead `migrate_settings.py`.

-This is a refactor that needs an audit of how `schedules`/`animals` actually flow (JSON blob vs DB tables).
-It is scheduled as **Phase 2.5**, its own change after Phase 2 — deliberately not entangled with the layout work.
+  **Phase 2.5b (v1.5.1)**;
+- `migrate_settings.py` deleted as dead code (it was never wired in).

+Domain records (`schedules`, `animals`) were already in their SQLite tables; the redundant `setdefault` lines in the old `load_settings` were removed without touching real data flow.

+Both phases are non-destructive on upgrade: 2.5a copies legacy `settings.json` values into the DB on first launch (sentinel prevents re-running); 2.5b moves Slack credentials out of either the DB (v1.5.0 source) or the legacy JSON (pre-v1.5.0 source) into `secrets.json` and deletes the DB rows.
+The legacy file is left intact in both cases.

 ---